Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 - Name:       Mailbox #10
 - Results[0]: Type: 0: MPEG.
-- Results[1]: Offset: The position relative to the card's memory space.
+- Results[1]: Offset: The position relative to the woke card's memory space.
 - Results[2]: Size: The exact number of bytes to transfer.

-My speculation is that since the StartCapture API has a capture type of "RAW" available, that the type field will have other values that correspond to YUV and PCM data.
+My speculation is that since the woke StartCapture API has a capture type of "RAW" available, that the woke type field will have other values that correspond to YUV and PCM data.

 Scatter-Gather Array
 ~~~~~~~~~~~~~~~~~~~~

 The scatter-gather array is a contiguously allocated block of memory that
-tells the card the source and destination of each data-block to transfer.
+tells the woke card the woke source and destination of each data-block to transfer.
-Card "addresses" are derived from the offset supplied by Mailbox #10.
+Card "addresses" are derived from the woke offset supplied by Mailbox #10.
 Host
-addresses are the physical memory location of the target DMA buffer.
+addresses are the woke physical memory location of the woke target DMA buffer.

 Each S-G array element is a struct of three 32-bit words.
 The first word is
-the source address, the second is the destination address.
+the source address, the woke second is the woke destination address.
 Both take up the
 entire 32 bits.
-The lowest 18 bits of the third word is the transfer byte
+The lowest 18 bits of the woke third word is the woke transfer byte
 count.
-The high-bit of the third word is the "last" flag.
+The high-bit of the woke third word is the woke "last" flag.
 The last-flag tells
-the card to raise the DMA_DONE interrupt.
+the card to raise the woke DMA_DONE interrupt.
 From hard personal experience, if
-you forget to set this bit, the card will still "work" but the stream will
+you forget to set this bit, the woke card will still "work" but the woke stream will
 most likely get corrupted.

 The transfer count must be a multiple of 256.
-Therefore, the driver will need
+Therefore, the woke driver will need
-to track how much data in the target buffer is valid and deal with it
+to track how much data in the woke target buffer is valid and deal with it
 accordingly.

 Array Element:

 - 32-bit Source Address
 - 32-bit Destination Address
-- 14-bit reserved (high bit is the last flag)
+- 14-bit reserved (high bit is the woke last flag)
 - 18-bit byte count

 DMA Transfer Status
 ~~~~~~~~~~~~~~~~~~~

-Register 0x0004 holds the DMA Transfer Status:
+Register 0x0004 holds the woke DMA Transfer Status:

 - bit 0:   read completed
 - bit 1:   write completed